 However, the main strategy that helped me to get through college was to live frugally.
 Earning money is great, but if you can figure out effective ways to save money in college, you’ll be better off in the long run.

 I want to take a trip down memory lane and share some of the most effective strategies I implemented during my time as a student.

 If you’re looking for the ultimate list to help with saving money in college, this is the post for you!

 This post will contain tips surrounding:

 Let’s get to it!

-One of the easiest ways to save money while in school is to simplify your entire grocery bill into as few items as possible.
+One of the easiest ways to save money in college is to adopt a minimalist shopping plan.

-My roommate actually devised the perfect college menu when he was in school and it consisted of:
+My roommate actually devised the perfect college menu when he was in school that consisted of:

-- Breakfast: Eggs and toast, or plain oatmeal mixed in with yogurt and frozen berries.
+- Breakfast: Eggs and toast, or plain oatmeal mixed with yogurt and frozen berries.